 Lao people typically socialise as families, and most live in extended families with three or sometimes more generations sharing one house or compound.
 The family cooks and eats together sitting on the floor with sticky rice and dishes shared by all.
 Sometimes when someone pays a visit unexpectedly at meal time we automatically invite them to join us without any hesitation.

 With the Lao people’s simple life, it is perfectly normal for relatives or friends to drop by without calling in advance.
 So, if you live or work in Laos, don’t be surprised if your Lao friends show up at your front door without letting you know in advance.
-If they do that, it’s not because they are tactless, it’s because it seems perfectly usual behaviour for them, and also perhaps because they don’t know or understand your cultural habits.
+If they do that, it’s not because they are tactless, it’s because it seems perfectly usual behavior for them, and also perhaps because they don’t know or understand your cultural habits.
 Time is also a fairly flexible commodity in Laos culture.
 Planning ahead and making firm times for occasions can sometimes be frustrating for foreigners who find the idea of something happening at “maybe two o’clock” difficult to cope with.
 Also invitations to parties and weddings are often only issued the day before the event and the host is sometimes surprised that others need more notice that this in their social lives.

 The fact that most Lao people were brought up in extended families that required a high level of harmony, kindness, patience and readiness to help each other has made the Lao a generous, kind and soft hearted, tolerant and socialized people.
 Lao people tend to value privacy less highly than foreigners, partly because it’s a normal way of life in extended families, especially in the countryside where everyone knows everyone else’s business.
 Sometimes for those foreigners living here this can be a surprise, especially with what they might find are slightly personal questions and the fact everyone in their village knows all about their lives.